Ensono/amido.github.io/docs/publishing.md

 > Specification to determine the version bump and generate CHANGELOG.md files.
 > [2][2]:
 > <https://github.com/lerna/lerna/tree/master/commands/version#--conventional-commits>

-### Why do we use `lerna publish from-package`

-1. We reduce risk of Git conflicts;
-2. The versioning can occur idependently;
-3. Lerna will need to commiting the `gitHead` SHA to the package.json of the package;
-4. If a publish fails, then it will try again.

 ### Why do we use `--no-git-tag-version`